piafernandez/h6-A.-Nynomous/h6 A. Nynomous.md

 ## 2. Marketplace

 ```
-For this one, I have simply search "Marketplace" in ahmia.fi

-And I click on the PremiumCardz where you can buy credit cards.

-For example, you can buy a Mastercard Gold with a 2'500 euros limit for around 600 euros
+For this one, I simply searched for 'Marketplace' on Ahmia.fi.
+I clicked on PremiumCardz, where you can purchase credit cards.
+For instance, you can buy a Mastercard Gold with a €2,500 limit for approximately €600.
 ```

 <img width="432" alt="image" src="https://github.com/piafernandez/h6-A.-Nynomous/assets/71267247/232c8c2d-30ce-461d-b32a-e96419949c99">